ryhara/hand_visibility_detector/README.md

 ## License

-This project is released for **research and non-commercial use only**, inheriting the most restrictive terms of its upstream dependencies.
+This project is released for **research and non-commercial use only with proper attribution and citation required**, inheriting the most restrictive terms of its upstream dependencies.
 Any use of this code, weights, or derivatives must comply with **all** of the following:

 - [COCO-WholeBody](https://github.com/jin-s13/COCO-WholeBody)
 - [HInt](https://github.com/ddshan/hint)